-Some people may think this exercise is a hassle but consider this: with so many credit card options available these days, there’s bound to be one that will help you accomplish your long-term goals while also making it easy to pay for your immediate needs.
+Some people may think this exercise is a hassle but consider this: with so many offers and deals available these days, there’s bound to be one that will help you accomplish your long-term goals while also making it easy to pay for your immediate needs.
 Why not put in a little extra time to help simplify your future situation?

 Similar to the first step, taking the time to consider your spending habits will help you better determine the type of card that meets your needs.
 When evaluating your financial patterns, remember to take the following into account:

-- Do you pay your credit card balances in full each month?
+- Do you pay your statement balances in full each month?